 Awareness

-Best for: New businesses, brand launches, entering new markets, seasonal campaigns, building brand recognition before selling
+Best for: New businesses, product launches, entering new markets, building recognition before you start selling.

-Example: A local restaurant opening a second location uses Awareness campaigns to introduce their brand to a new neighborhood before launching conversion-focused ads.
+Example: A restaurant opening a second location runs Awareness ads to introduce the brand to a new neighborhood before switching to conversion ads.

 Objective 02